Ocean County Real Estate Attorney

 When you are purchasing real estate in New Jersey, you should always have a title search performed on your property.
 Generally a title search is performed after the home inspection and once a mortgage commitment has been issued.
 The title search will reveal the actual owner of the property, if there are any mortgages, liens, judgments, or unpaid taxes that have to be satisfied prior to closing, and if there are any easements, restrictions, or leases that affect the property.
 You have the right to choose what title company you want to use, however, most people allow us to choose the title company that we want to work with.
-At The Law Office of Peter J. Bronzino, LLC, we have close relationships with reputable title companies in the area.
+At The Bronzino Law Firm, we have close relationships with reputable title companies in the area.
 We will order the title work for you to help make sure that you purchase a property that has clear title.
 If the title search reveals a problem, we will use our legal experience to clear that issue so that you can still buy your new home.

 Upon performing a title search and resolving any outstanding title issues, the title company will then issue you title insurance.
 The title insurance will protect you against any unforeseen omissions or errors that were not picked up during the title search.

 The closing is the day that you have been waiting for; it is when you finally purchase your new home.
 Just before closing, your loan should have been approved by the bank’s final underwriter and they will have issued a clear to close.
 You and your realtor will then have a final walk-through of the property to make sure that it all required repairs were performed and that the property is in broom-clean condition.